Crusader Rabbit: Legacy

 The success of Crusader Rabbit inspired many more television cartoon character packages.
 Jay Ward would later produce The Rocky and Bullwinkle Show.

 Home video

 In 1985, Rhino Entertainment released the first two volumes of Crusader Rabbit in a planned home video release of all the original episodes.
 However, 20th Century Fox claimed the distribution rights by their acquisition of previous owner Metromedia Producers Corporation.
-20th Television currently owns the distribution rights of the show.
+The Walt Disney Company through 20th Television currently owns the distribution rights of the show.

 In 2009, AudioTape, Inc. released a three-DVD set of 11 Crusader Rabbit serials; two from the black-and-white era (including "Crusader Rabbit vs. the State of Texas") and nine from the color era.